Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Stochastic policy iteration

 \subsection{Stochastic problem formulation}

-When the MDP model is unavailable, i.e., $R$ and $P$ are unknown, solving \eqref{eq::problem} directly is not feasible.
+When the MDP model is unavailable, solving \eqref{eq::problem} directly is not feasible.
 Both BCD-PE and BCGD-PE rely on $R$ and $P$ to compute $\bar{\bbr}$ and $\bar{\bbC}_{d^{\setminus}}$.
 However, if we can sample trajectories from the MDP, we can reformulate \eqref{eq::problem} as a stochastic optimization problem.
-A natural approach to do the latter involves drawing trajectories and empirically averaging Bellman errors.
-To formalize this, we denote a transition as $\sigma = (s, a, r, s', a', h)$, where the actions $a$ and $a'$ are selected according to the policy $\pi$, i.e., $a = \pi_h(s)$ and $a' = \pi_{h+1}(s')$.
+A natural approach to do so involves drawing trajectories and empirically averaging Bellman errors.
+To formalize this, we denote a transition as $\sigma = (s, a, r, s', a', h)$, where $a$ and $a'$ are selected according to the policy $\pi$, i.e., $a = \pi_h(s)$ and $a' = \pi_{h+1}(s')$.
 The \emph{empirical Bellman error} is defined as